How I Went From a District Court Lawyer To a Supreme Court Lawyer in 10 Years

 Advice to Chartered Accountants:

-- Those of you who have already qualifications of a Chartered Accountant have a special advantage in Tax litigations which run into crores of rupees.
+- Those of you who have already the qualifications of a Chartered Accountant has a special advantage in Tax litigations that run into crores of rupees.

 - You are a Lawyer who knows Accounting Principles can argue well.